Right to Humane Treatment in Custody in Saudi Arabia

 • You are being held in any detention facility — police station, prison, or investigation centre.

-• You are being interrogated by police or the Public Prosecution.
+• You are being interrogated by police or the Niyaba (Public Prosecution).

 • This applies to all persons regardless of nationality or the nature of the alleged crime.

-• If mistreated, tell your lawyer immediately — they can file a complaint with the Human Rights Commission (HRC) or the Public Prosecution.
+• If mistreated, tell your lawyer immediately — they can file a complaint with the Human Rights Commission (HRC) or the Niyaba.

 • Document any injuries — request a medical examination as soon as possible.

-• Foreign nationals should contact their embassy to report mistreatment.
+• Foreign nationals should contact their embassy to report mistreatment — consular staff can arrange independent documentation.

-• File a complaint with the Saudi Human Rights Commission by calling 80012 44444.
+• File a complaint with the Saudi Human Rights Commission by calling 80012 44444 or through their online portal.

 What should you NOT do?

-• Do not retaliate against guards or officers — this creates additional charges and can worsen your situation.
+• Do not retaliate against guards or officers — this creates additional charges and worsens your situation.

-• Do not stay silent about mistreatment — reporting is essential for your protection and for holding authorities accountable.
+• Do not stay silent about mistreatment — reporting is essential for your protection, and the HRC investigates complaints from both citizens and residents.

 You came here to know your rights — help someone else know theirs.